lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 yarn add express-jwt jwks-rsa
 ```

 Now while we're here, we need to create our own middleware to verify our token.
-So create a new file `utils/auth.js` and add the following to the file.
+So create a new file `utils/auth.js` and add the following to the file, remembering to replace `<your-domain>` with your Auth0 domain.

-{% highlight js %}
+{% highlight javascript %}
 {% raw %}
 // utils/auth.js
 const jwt = require('express-jwt');